jzer7/pandoc-plus/README.md

 ### Build image

-The Makefile includes a target to build the image locally.
+The Makefile includes a target to build the image locally:

 ```sh
 make image